 Live Video Streaming

-With the overwhelming amount of new streaming technologies, going live is becoming a lot more practical, popular and “cool”.
+With the overwhelming amount of new streaming technologies, going live is becoming a lot more practical, popular, and “cool”.
 Why should you, as a brand, stream live video to your audience?
-Well, to begin with, live video streaming allows you to provide a “in the moment” experience, through which your users can react, comment and interact.
+Well, to begin with, live video streaming allows you to provide an “in the moment” experience, through which your users can react, comment and interact.

-With all the aforementioned possibilities as well as other known alternatives such as snapchat, it’s easier and more practical than ever for anyone to live-stream a broadcast at any time.
-We can expect to see more tech trends to support live video streaming, such as Spectacles, developed by Snap (Snapchat’s company), that promise to record videos up to 10 seconds long to be broadcasted on Snapchat.
+With all the aforementioned possibilities as well as other known alternatives such as Snapchat, it’s easier and more practical than ever for anyone to live-stream a broadcast at any time.
+We can expect to see more tech trends to support live video streaming, such as Spectacles, developed by Snap (Snapchat’s company), that promises to record videos up to 10 seconds long to be broadcasted on Snapchat.

 Augmented and Virtual Reality

-If you’re aged somewhere between 6 and 87, you’ve probably gave Pokemon Go a try (or, if you’re like me, you became obsessed with Niantic‘s biggest success in 2016).
-Pokemon Go brought augmented reality into our day-to-day lives, specially if you consider it hit over 100 million downloads worldwide.
+If you’re aged somewhere between 6 and 87, you’ve probably given Pokemon Go a try (or, if you’re like me, you became obsessed with Niantic‘s biggest success in 2016).
+Pokemon Go brought augmented reality into our day-to-day lives, especially if you consider it hit over 100 million downloads worldwide.